 Denton Creek is not listed as either threatened or impaired in the 2002 Clean Water Act Section 303(d) list, and the project is not within 5 miles upstream of a threatened or impaired water segment.
-Therefore, coordination with Texas Commission on Environmental Quality (TCEQ) is not required for total maximum daily loads.
+The current construction of SH 121 did not warrant coordination with TCEQ for total maximum daily loads.
+The proposed tolling of SH 121 would not warrant coordination with TCEQ for total maximum daily loads.

 No permanent water quality impacts are expected as a result of the proposed project.
 Subsurface water would not be required for this project; therefore, no adverse effects to groundwater are expected to occur.
 Existing surface drainage patterns would be maintained.
 The area's public water supply treatment facilities and water distribution systems would not be affected by this proposed project.
-Temporary water quality impacts due to erosion and sedimentation would be controlled by job specifications.
+Temporary water quality impacts because of erosion and sedimentation would be controlled by job specifications.
 This includes on-site inspections during construction, silt fences, and by seeding during, and at the completion of, the project.
 TxDOT contract specifications require the contractor to minimize negative effects to water quality at all times during construction.

 The Clean Water Act makes it unlawful to discharge storm water from construction sites into waters of the U.S. unless authorized by the Texas Commission on Environmental Quality's (TCEQ) Texas Pollutant Discharge Elimination System (TPDES) General Permit.
+Because the current construction of SH 121 is disturbing more than one (1) acre, TxDOT is complying with the TCEQ - Texas Pollutant Discharge Elimination System General Permit for Construction

-Because this project will disturb more than one (1) acre, TxDOT will be required to comply with the Texas Commission on Environmental Quality (TCEQ) - Texas Pollutant Discharge Elimination System General Permit for Construction Activity.
-The project will disturb more than five (5) acres; therefore, a Notice of Intent will be filed to comply with TCEQ stating that TxDOT will have a Storm Water Pollution Prevention Plan (SW3P) in place during construction of proposed project.
+Activity.
+Also, the construction is disturbing more than five (5) acres; therefore, a Notice of Intent has been filed to comply with TCEQ stating that TxDOT would have a Storm Water Pollution Prevention Plan (SW3P) in place during construction of proposed project.
 This "SW3P" utilizes the temporary control measures as outlined in the Department's manual "Standard Specifications for the Construction of Highways, Streets, and Bridges".
-Impacts will be minimized by avoiding work by construction equipment directly in the stream channels and/or adjacent areas.
+Impacts would be minimized by avoiding work by construction equipment directly in the stream channels and/or adjacent areas.
 No long-term water quality impacts are expected as a result of the proposed project.
+The proposed tolling would not required additional coordination with the TCEQ.